afni/apaper_rtms_fmri_stroop/README.md

 This repository provides scripts and code used in the following paper, which combines task-based fMRI (Stroop task) with rTMS modulation:

-  Beynel L, Gura H, Rezaee Z, Ekpo E, DengZ-D, Joseph J, Taylor P, Luber B, Lisanby, SH (2023)What is the best way to target rTMS?
+*  Beynel L, Gura H, Rezaee Z, Ekpo EC, Deng ZD, Joseph JO, Taylor P, Luber B, Lisanby SH (2024).
+Lessons learned from an fMRI-guided rTMS study on performance in a numerical Stroop task.
+PLoS One.
-  Lessons learned from a replication attempt on fMRI-guided rTMS modulation of the numerical Stroop task. (*submitted*)
+   19(5):e0302660. doi: 10.1371/journal.pone.0302660.

 The MRI dataset processing here primarily uses AFNI (Cox, 1996).